-Parkview Middle School teachers, counselors, and administrators promote a school environment that supports and encourages good student behavior.
+Charlestown Middle School teachers, counselors, and administrators promote a school environment that supports and encourages good student behavior.
 A wide variety of strategies is utilized to help each individual student become successful in school.
 Some example strategies are: positive rewards, parental contacts, time-outs, lunch detentions, counseling sessions, check sheets, restricted privileges, in-school suspension, after-school detention, participation points, out-of-school suspension, etc.

-These strategies are implemented to help develop each child into a student that has self-discipline and positive self-esteem.
+These strategies are implemented to help develop each child into a student that has self-discipline and positive selfesteem.
 An integral part of a middle school child's success, behaviorally and academically, is parental involvement.
 Discipline strategies will almost always be more effective with the involvement and support of parents.
 Parents will be notified of behavioral problems.
-If Parkview staff and parents work together, students will have a better chance of succeeding.
+If CMS staff and parents work together, students will have a better chance of succeeding.

-The following are the five school rules of Parkview Middle School:
+The following are the six school rules of Charlestown Middle School:

 - 1. Follow directions the first time given. - 2.
 Speak appropriately and respectfully to everyone. - 3.
-Respect property. - 4.
-Keep hands, feet, and objects to yourself. - 5.
+Be in assigned area. - 4.
+Respect property. - 5.
+Keep hands, feet, and objects to yourself. - 6.
 Always be prepared with required materials.